icdfa/Phase-1-Cybersecurity-Ethical-Hacking-Internship-Labs/INT308/lab4.md

    - **Research**: Start by reviewing concepts of session hijacking, focusing on how attackers exploit weaknesses in web session management.
 Understand the tools and methods commonly used to detect session-related vulnerabilities.

 **2. Test Setup**
-   - **Access**: Log in to the AIVTIC portal using your assigned credentials.
+   - **Access**: Log in to the ICDFA portal using your assigned credentials.
    - **Observation**: Use browser Developer Tools, Burp Suite, or OWASP ZAP to observe session cookies and their management in your browser.

 **3. Session Hijacking Attempt**